icaroribeiro/icaroribeiro/README.md

 </h1>

 👨 I'm a Software Engineer from Sao Paulo, Brazil.
-💻 Recently, I have been working on the development and maintenance of server-side applications.
-📚 Currently, I have dedicated myself to studying Nest.js, Node.js and Typescript for building reliable, maintainable and scalable server-side applications.
+📚 Currently, I've dedicated myself to studying technologies for building reliable, maintainable and scalable server-side applications using Javascript: Nest.js, Node.js and Typescript.

 ## Technologies I work with in my current job